HoldenFolk/ChessSimplified/README.md

 # ChessSimplified
-A chess project for and intro to java programming course!
+A chess project for an intro to java programming course!

 ## Goal of project:
 To exemplify the use cases of oop in java through a chess game!
 Use of inheritance, overloading, overriding, etc are explored.